National Merit Scholarship Program: Competition rounds

-PSAT/NMSQT
+PSAT/NMSQT and Commendation

 The NMSC uses the PSAT/NMSQT as the initial screen of over 1.5 million program entrants.
 In the spring of the junior year, NMSC determines a national Selection Index qualifying score (critical reading + math + writing skills scores all multiplied by two) for "Commended" recognition, which is calculated each year to yield students at about the 96th percentile (top 50,000 highest scorers).
 Up until 2016 (when the College Board changed the format and style of the PSAT), scores in the 200s (out of 240) often qualified for recognition; however, with the New SAT and PSAT format and grading system, which is out of 228 (not 240, which is what it was on the old PSAT), qualifying scores for commendation are about 207, but qualifying levels change annually depending on how the top approximately 50,000 high scorers fared.
-Qualification levels also vary by state, and qualifying levels are higher in competitive states such as New Jersey and Massachusetts.
-For the 2009/2010 school year, a score of 217 was required in California to qualify.
 Notification is mailed to school principals in April regarding students who scored at or above this level.
 In September, principals notify their students of their status.

 Semifinalist

 Early the next September (beginning of the senior year, almost a year after the PSAT/NMSQT was taken), NMSC determines Selection Index qualifying scores for further recognition by state (including three other areas: DC, US Territories and Commonwealths, and students enrolled in schools outside the US) and US boarding schools (by geographic region).
+Qualifying levels are higher in competitive states such as New Jersey and Massachusetts.
 About 16,000 of the 50,000 are recognized as National Merit Semifinalists in this process.
 The Selection Index qualifying scores for Semifinalist standing vary from state to state and from year to year.
 Each state is allocated a percentage of Semifinalists based on the percentage of that state's graduating seniors out of the nation's total.
 The National Merit Scholarship Corporation does not release to the public the minimum qualifying score required per state.
 In August after the PSAT was taken, high school principals are mailed notification about their semifinalists.
 Principals communicate these results to their students, though some misread the NMSC materials and do not release them until the NMSC press release, which comes in mid-September.
-Those not making Semifinalist – about 34.000 of the 50.000, and about 3-4% of all PSAT takers – are "Commended", and receive a Letter of Commendation; they do not continue in the competition for Merit Scholarship awards.
+Those not making Semifinalist – about 34,000 of the 50,000, and about 3-4% of all PSAT takers – are "Commended", and receive a Letter of Commendation; they do not continue in the competition for Merit Scholarship awards.